How We Determined the Top 200 Jobs of 2010

 In order to compute the Physical Demands of a job, we awarded higher scores to jobs with greater Physical Demands and lower scores to jobs with lesser demands.
 We arrived at these scores by compiling data used by the U.S. Department of Labor.
 One point was awarded for each physical component of a job.
 These components include lifting, pulling, pushing, standing, walking, stooping, kneeling, crawling, climbing, crouching or reaching.
 We also awarded points for hazards faced, exposure to various kinds of weather, the need for stamina and the work environment.

 One to five points was also added for each degree of lifting required based on the five categories previously mentioned, which range from 10 pound lifting at sedentary jobs to 100 pound lifting for very heavy work.
 One point was also added for each hour, or fraction thereof, that the average worker puts in that exceeds 40 hours per week.
 These determinations were based on U.S. Census data and sundry estimates provided by those familiar with the work habits of various professionals and tradespeople.
-The total points accumulated represents the score used to determine the rankings.
+The total number of points accumulated represents the score used to determine the rankings.

 The amount of stress a worker experiences can be predicted, in part, by looking at the typical demands and crises inherent in his or her job.
 Our ranking system for stress considered 23 different job demands which can reasonably be expected to evoke stress (see list below).
 Each demand was assigned a range of points.
 A high score was awarded if a particular demand was a major part of the job, fewer points were awarded if the demand was a small part of the job, and no points were awarded if that demand was not normally required.
 For example, "deadlines" was one demand measured.
 Journalists, who often face daily deadlines, received the maximum of 9 points in this category.
 In contrast, biologists, who seldom face deadlines, received no points.
 The demands measured and the point ranges assigned to each area are as follows: